tinkerbell/tinkerbell-docs/docs/setup/local-vagrant.md

 vagrant@provisioner:~$
 ```

-Tinkerbell is going to be running from a container, so navigate to the `vagrant` directory, set the environment, and start the Tinkerbell stack with `docker-compose`.
+Tinkerbell is going to be running from a container, so navigate to the `/vagrant/compose` directory, set the environment, and start the Tinkerbell stack with `docker-compose`.

 ```
-cd /vagrant && source .env && cd deploy docker-compose up -d
+cd /vagrant/compose && source .env
+docker-compose up -d
 ```